 Photo: Pete Rozelle wrote the 1967 draft picks on a chalk board as they were selected.

-“The draft was going on and I just happened to be in the football office,” recalled Washington, who in another quaint custom of the times was still in school as a senior.
+“The draft was going on, and I just happened to be in the football office,” Washington recalled.
 “One of the assistants called out to me, ‘Gene, you’ve got a phone call.’ ”

 “I said, ‘Who are you?’
 The guy says, ‘My name is Sid Hartman from the Minneapolis Star-Tribune.’
 I told him, ‘That’s great news and I’m glad you shared it with me.’
 After a while I hung up, and about a week later I got my first call from someone at the Vikings.
 That’s all the fanfare we got back in those days.”

 The 1967 NFL Draft was landmark for another reason.
 Michigan State’s stamp as the school that led the integration of college football was indelibly left on the first round.